Florina: Demographics

 In the late 1960s, the inhabitants of Trivouno, a Slavophone village were forcibly relocated by the Greek government for reasons of development and security to the neighbourhoods of Florina.
 The Romani of Florina are sedentary and in 1968 they converted from Islam to Orthodoxy.
 In the modern period, Florina Romani have distanced themselves from their relatives in Elbasan and Korçë, over concerns that links with Muslim Romani could negatively impact their local standing in the area they reside.

 During the late twentieth century, Florina numbered some 15,000 inhabitants.
 Its population was composed of Slavophone Dopii, the Greek Anatolian refugees from the Greek–Turkish population exchange and their descendants, Greeks who had recently left the former Soviet Union, Aromanians and Hellenised Aromanians from Bitola who went to Florina in 1913, Romani, Albanians, and a small number of foreigners.

 In fieldwork done by Riki Van Boeschoten in late 1993, the population of Florina is mixed and Greek is often the language used for communication.
 Minority languages are used in the town, especially on market days when farmers from the villages arrive in Florina to sell their produce.
 The Romani community of Florina speak Romani and are multilingual in all other languages used in the region.
 Van Boeschoten estimated the Romani numbered some 3000 in Florina, living in a neighbourhood on the town's environs.

 Official pamphlets in Greek of the early 1990s listed the people of Florina as "yigeneis (autocthonous), Vlachs, Arvanites, Pontii, Mikrasiates, and ‘tsinganoi’ (Gypsies)".
 Macedonian–speaking inhabitants were not named and subsumed within the term "yigeneis" (meaning earth–born) implying they belong to a wider grouping of locals.
 In some folkloric publications from the area in English, "yigeneis", describing such contexts was translated to mean "local ethnic Greeks".

-Rainbow, a politcal party representing the Macedonian minority in Greece is headquartered in Florina since 1995.
+Rainbow, a political party representing the Macedonian minority in Greece is headquartered in Florina since 1995.
 Founded in 2022, the Centre for the Macedonian Language in Greece is based in Florina.